 With each photo session, you will have as many as ten fly-bys of a wild owl.
 We usually photograph four different owls during the workshop.
 This gives you so many opportunities to take incredible pictures, and you will be in awe of what you will be able to capture.
 Everyone is thrilled with their images.

 The white snowys against a winter background is visually arresting, and with those piercing yellow eyes your images will definitely have that 'wow' factor.
 This is one of the most beautiful bird shoots ever.
 Each day we will take advantage of the best light for the best photographs.
 This is winter time in Canada, though, so you have to dress appropriately.
 It's very cold and you have to protect your fingers, toes, ears, and face.
 Jim will send out a color eBooklet several months prior to the workshop with detailed information about this.

 Workshop cost: $2395.
-Includes four nights hotel based on double occupancy in Barrie, Ontario, Canada, ground transportation during workshop, access to the private property to get close to the owls, breakfasts in the hotel, one dinner, a local guide who provides bait for the owls, photo instruction, and critiques on demand.
+Includes four nights hotel based on double occupancy, ground transportation during workshop, access to the private property to get close to the owls, breakfasts in the hotel, one dinner, a local guide who provides bait for the owls, photo instruction, and critiques on demand.

 Limited to 8 people.

 Not included: Airfare to Toronto, shuttle from airport to hotel (about $58), items of a personal nature, alcoholic beverages.

 NOTE: We start shooting early on January 23, and we return to Toronto in the late afternoon of January 25.
 We will overnight on the last night in Toronto unless you have an evening flight home.